Keeping you safe at KIMS HospitalThe safety of our patients, staff and the consultants we work with is our priority.

 If you test positive for COVID-19, we won’t be able to admit you for your procedure.
 We will however reassess you for a future booking.
 We will provide you with more detail about where to get support if you have a positive result.

-All of our patient facing staff are tested weekly for COVID-19 and our non-patient facing staff are tested every two weeks.
+All of our staff are tested twice per week for COVID-19.
 If any staff member tests positive for the virus we will manage them according to national guidance.

 Wearing a face covering